Description

 applying them last when getting ready.

-LEATHER CARE: Genuine leather acts like skin, meaning it’s porous and will never be completely waterproof.
+Leather Care: Genuine leather acts like skin, meaning it’s porous and will never be completely waterproof.
 Keep your leather

 jewellery dry and take it off before applying moisturizer, oils, perfumes or colognes.
 Water can damage leather